davedub/testwikijs/README.md

 Client Secret
 9gj1lj71u7205w1wl4xchhow3b1brrezbpnbh4bf
 ```
-SIDE NOTE here: The [Requarks documentation](https://docs.requarks.io/wiki/install/installation/authentication) suggests that you copy both Client ID and Client Secret as will need to past them into your "config.yaml."
+SIDE NOTE: The [Requarks documentation](https://docs.requarks.io/wiki/install/installation/authentication) suggests that you copy both Client ID and Client Secret as will need to past them into your "config.yml."

 > Under the auth section of your config.yml, you can now enter the required info:
 >